Coming up with a business name can be quite a task.

 You should get feedback from the Patent and Trademark office in about 6 months after completing your application.
 Depending on the response you get, you can use your trade name in commerce or be forced to go back to the drawing board.

-Most of the times, the applications that are rejected are not filled in properly, or the applicants fail to do their search and submit names that already in use.
-To save on time among other resources, take your time to search for your business name and complete your applications.
+Most of the time, the applications that are rejected are not filled in properly, or the applicants fail to do their search and submit names that already in use.
+To save on time, among other resources, take your time to search for your business name and complete your applications.
 This way, your application will be approved, and you can start using your trademark immediately.

 Once your trademark is approved, the name will be published by the Patent and Trademark Office.
 From this stage, all you need to do is renew the trade name as required.
 You can also go a step further and use the designations “R” (registered) or “TM” (trademark) after your trade name to notify others that the name is your intellectual property.
 In case you notice someone using your trade name, simply send the person a cease-and-desist letter and take appropriate legal action.